cavi-au/consent-observatory.eu/README.md

   "name": "Example Name", // [REQUIRED] name shown in ui, this must be unique "description": "Description of the ruleset", // [REQUIRED] description shown in the ui, what is the ruleset typically used for
-  "sortKey": 1, // a number to compare this ruleset to other rulesets, if not defined the name will be used for sorting "options": [ // zero or more option objects
+  "sortKey": 1, // a number to compare this ruleset to other rulesets, if not defined the name will be used for sorting "options": [ // an optional set of option objects
     {
       "type": "checkbox", // [REQUIRED]
       "key": "includeParagraph", // [REQUIRED] the key will be used as property in the options object